Last updated: March 14, 2026

 6. How to Trade Using the PVT Indicator

-While the PVT can provide valuable insights, it’s most effective when integrated into a structured trading plan.
+While the PVT can provide valuable insights, it is most effective when integrated into a structured, rule-based trading plan.
 Below are three common strategies that leverage the PVT’s strengths for trend confirmation, reversal signals, and breakout filtering.

 6.1.
 Strategy 1: Trend Confirmation